chrsoo/libindigo-rs/README.md

+Rust API for writing client appliations and device drivers related to astronomy equipment that uses the [INDIGO](https://www.indigo-astronomy.org/index.html) protocol and architecture.
+It is based on the standard [INDIGO](https://github.com/indigo-astronomy/indigo) open source project that provides an API written in C and is ported to Rust through the [bindgen](https://rust-lang.github.io/rust-bindgen) generated FFI bindings.

 > [!CAUTION]
 > The current version of LibINDIGO-rs should be considered **alpha** quality, i.e.
 > a first draft for how INDIDGO development could look like with Rust.
 Please refer